calphool/TRS80MXS/README.md

 Build Notes
 ===========

+July 4, 2019

+I just designed and uploaded the WIFI module.
+It hasn't been built yet, and no software has been written, but the design is there.
+I'll get the board and parts on order and see what we get.
+Chances are it won't work right off the bat, but you never know.
+I decided to design this board with a couple of nuances.
+First, it is built around port IO rather than memory mapping.
+Since the port numbers aren't really standardized on the TRS-80, I decided to make the address decoder selectable with 8 DIP switches, so any port between 0 and 255 can be chosen.
+The other nuance is that I didn't use any GALs or CPLDs for the glue logic.
+That should make this board a little easier to build than the graphics/sound board.

 June 28, 2019

 I wrote a utility (called "trs80mxs") that runs on the TRS-80 to manipulate the drive images that are stored on the MicroSD card.
 Before this utility,